hahnfabian/hahnfabian.github.io/blog/robocasa.md

 To get started with collecting demos, first choose a task from the list provided by [robocasa](https://robocasa.ai/docs/tasks_scenes_assets/atomic_tasks.html).
 Use the --environment flag to indicate which task you want to collect demos for.
 You can also easily add your own tasks (see further down).

 ## Policy Learning
 You have to install Robomimic.
-Once again, make sure to use the robocasa branch.
+Once again, make sure to use the RoboCasa branch.
 ```bash
 git clone https://github.com/ARISE-Initiative/robomimic -b robocasa
 cd robomimic